🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 Din kurv er tom

-What are the advantages of heat therapy?
+What are the benefits of heat treatment?

 What is thermotherapy and how does it work?

 Thermotherapy is nothing more than the therapeutic use of heat to improve blood circulation, relax muscles, and reduce pain [1].
 When you warm up tense body parts, blood vessels dilate, allowing more oxygen and nutrients to reach tired muscles.
-The effect?
+The result?
 Muscles relax, pain decreases, and you feel better.

-Benefits of thermotherapy after the first session
+Benefits of thermotherapy after just one session

-Relaxation of tense muscles
+Relaxing tense muscles

-Faster recovery after exertion
+Faster recovery after exercise

-Pain reduction without pills
+Pain relief without pills

-Improvement of tissue flexibility
+Improved tissue flexibility

 When to use heat therapy?